cloudposse/terraform-aws-components/modules/bastion/README.md

 If a special `container.sh` script is desired to run, set `container_enabled` to `true`, and set the `image_repository` and `image_container` variables.

+This component can either be used as a regular SSH Bastion deployed to a public subnet with Security Group Rules allowing inbound traffic over port 22, or it can be used as an "SSM Bastion" which is deployed to a private subnet and has SSM Enabled, allowing access via the AWS Console, AWS CLI, or SSM Session tools such as [aws-gate](https://github.com/xen0l/aws-gate).

 ## Usage

 **Stack Level**: Regional

-Here's an example snippet for how to use this component.
+The following is an example snippet for how to use this component as a regular bastion:

 ```yaml
 components: